Bias in cubic Gauss sums: Patterson's conjecture

 where $\varphi(\cdot)$ is the Euler phi function on $\mathbb{Z}[\omega]$. \end{lemma}

 Let $r \in \mathbb{Z}[\omega]$ be squarefree and satisfy $r \equiv 1 \pmod{3}$.
 We are now able to study the the analytic properties of the Dirichlet series

-The following result records a level aspect functional equation for \eqref{keyseries} that generalises \cite[Theorem~6.1]{Pat1}.
+The following result records a level aspect (i.e. in the conductor of the cubic twist in \eqref{keyseries}) functional equation for \eqref{keyseries} that generalises \cite[Theorem~6.1]{Pat1}.
 It explicates the root number and level, and is crucial to our paper.
 Yoshimoto \cite{Yos} established level aspect analogues of \cite[Theorem~6.1]{Pat1} for twists of Gauss sums by arbitrary non-cubic Dirichlet characters.
 Clearly, Yoshimoto's results do not cover the case we need.

+\begin{remark} The functional equation in \cite[Theorem~6.1]{Pat1} could be potentially used to obtain a functional equation for \eqref{keyseries} similar to the one presented below in Proposition \ref{impfunc} (at least when $(r,c)=1$).
+Patterson exploited the fact that \eqref{keyseries} (and its variants) are the Fourier coefficients of cubic metaplectic Eisenstein series attached to the essential cusps of $\Gamma_1(3)$ with respect to $\chi$.
+The drawback of the functional equation in \cite[Theorem~6.1]{Pat1} is that the dual side of is a linear combination of variants of Dirichlet series of twisted cubic Gauss sums that involve the ramified prime, and this obscures the root number.
+We found it advantageous to work directly with the automorphy of the cubic theta function (this is a more advanced starting point since the purpose of \cite{Pat1} was to compute the Fourier coefficients of the cubic theta function). \end{remark}

 \begin{prop} Let $r \in \mathbb{Z}[\omega]$ be squarefree and satisfy $r \equiv 1 \pmod{3}$, and $\psi:= \overline{\big ( \frac{\cdot}{r} \big )_{3}}$.
 Let $\ell \in \mathbb{Z}$.
 Then the Dirichlet series